Snow Sports

 wedge stop, and wedge turn maneuvers.

-On a cross-country trial, demonstrate effective propulsion by showing
+On a cross-country trail, demonstrate effective propulsion by showing

 proper weight transfer form ski to ski, pole timing, rhythm, flow, and